LinowskiD/seg7_display_driver_lib/README.md

 * Playground for creating design compatible with two target simulators: Modelsim and GHDL.
 * Experiment with Github actions for regression testing on git push.
 * Experiment with VHDL-2008 features as long they will not break GHDL compatibility.
-* Experiment with Test-Driven Development and how it will affect design choices along the way (kind of).
-* Experiment with different VHDL code styles, preferably to create a tailored ruleset similar to this from ALSE (just what SKA telescope FPGA team did).
-* Experiment with VHDL Style Guide (VSG) by jeremiah-c-leary to enforce proper VHDL style.
-* Experiment with different ways of documenting VHDL code, to find the one that "fits".

 ## Features
 * Handles displays consisting of defined number of digits.
 Currently max value is not defined.